 Planning your summer escape to the nearest public air-conditioned space?
 Hold it right there!

 Make your home a cool haven!
-Here are five reasons why your home gets too hot in summer.
-Also included are helpful tips in keeping your house cool amid extreme heat without the need for extra air-conditioning.
+Here are five reasons why your home gets too hot in summer and how you can fix ithat.

 1. Gaining Hot Air, Losing Cool Air

 Does your home quickly become hot again as soon as your air-conditioner thermostat switches off?

 Draught is invisible and can be responsible for up to 50 percent of your expensive heating and cooling being lost to outside.
 This can happen through gaps in doors, windows, architraves, wall vents and more.

 What to do about draught: Real Draught Proofing goes beyond door snakes and sticky foam seals.
 Seek good quality architecturael solutions to properly and permanently seal your home.
 This will help you to control your home’s ventilation and reduce your air-conditioning bill.

 2. Heat Coming in via Your Windows

 Do you feel the radiant summer heat coming in through your glazing despite having your blinds and shading in place?
 Are you groping for ways on how to cool a room that faces the sun?